 If they do and if you get a correct .torrent file from our website, then basic ISO verification using checksum is not need.
 In such a case we could consider skipping the ISO verification extension for Torrent downloads.

-#1 Updated by sajolida about 4 years ago
+#1 Updated by sajolida over 4 years ago

 But on the other hand people also offer third-party torrent, like this one from DistroWatch http://distrowatch.com/weekly.php?issue=20150309#torrent :(

-#2 Updated by sajolida about 4 years ago
+#2 Updated by sajolida over 4 years ago

 - Status changed from Confirmed to Resolved